franck-chester/franck-chester.github.io/_posts/2021-09-29-Generate Jekyll pages with GitHub actions.md

 Final workflow definition looks like this (check the repo for the latest definition)

-December 2022: had to update my action to use x instead of y
+December 2022: had to update my action to use z instead of y

 ``` yaml
 name: Generate a new file in the _links folder